mono/md-website/developers/index.md

 If you want to contribute on the development of MonoDevelop, implement your own tools based on the platform, create new add-ins for the IDE, or just know more about the project, you'll find some useful information in this page.
 Here are some interesting links to start with:

 -   [Articles](/developers/articles/): A collection of articles written by the MonoDevelop community.
 You'll find technical documentation, tutorials and other useful information for learning about the MonoDevelop platform.
 -   [TODO](/archived/developers/todo/): A list of features we would like MD to have.
-If you want to contribute, just pick one of them and notify through the [mailing list](http://lists.ximian.com/mailman/listinfo/monodevelop-list) that your are going to work on it.
+If you want to contribute, just pick one of them and notify through the [mailing list](http://lists.ximian.com/mailman/listinfo/monodevelop-list) that you are going to work on it.
 -   The quick guide to [Development: Getting Started](/developers/articles/development-getting-started/).
 -   [Development Roadmap](/archived/developers/roadmap/): What you need to know about the future plans of MonoDevelop development.